Collective narcissism: Intergroup aggression

 Collective narcissism has been shown to be a factor in intergroup aggression and bias.
 Primary components of collectively narcissistic intergroup relations involve aggression against outgroups with which collective narcissistic perceive as threatening.
 Collective narcissism helps to explain unreasonable manifestations of retaliation between groups.
 A narcissistic group is more sensitive to perceived criticism exhibited by outgroups, and is therefore more likely to retaliate.
 Collective narcissism is also related to negativity between groups who share a history of distressing experiences.
 The members of a narcissistic ingroup are likely to assume threats or negativity towards their ingroup where threats or negativity were not necessarily implied or exhibited.
 It is thought that this heightened sensitivity to negative feelings towards the ingroup is a result of underlying doubts about the greatness of the ingroup held by its members.

 Similar to other elements of collective narcissism, intergroup aggression related to collective narcissism draws parallels with its individually narcissistic counterparts.
 An individual narcissist might react aggressively in the presence of humiliation, irritation, or anything threatening to his self-image.
 Likewise, a collective narcissist, or a collectively narcissistic group might react aggressively when the image of the group is in jeopardy, or when the group is collectively humiliated.

-A study conducted among 6 to 9 year-olds by Judith Griffiths indicated that ingroups and outgroups among these children functioned relatively identical to other known collectively narcissistic groups in terms of intergroup aggression.
+A study conducted among 6 to 9 year-olds by Judith Griffiths indicated that ingroups and outgroups among these children functioned relatively identically to other known collectively narcissistic groups in terms of intergroup aggression.
 The study noted that children generally had a significantly higher opinion of their ingroup than of surrounding outgroups, and that such ingroups indirectly or directly exhibited aggression on surrounding outgroups.